-Landrace strains are indigenous to certain regions of the world and are adapted to the climatic conditions in that place.
-Most landrace strains are hardy and very resilient especially when subjected to trying conditions.
+Landrace strains are indigenous to certain regions of the world where they adapted to the climatic conditions in that place.
+When it comes to a marijuana strain and seed, most landrace strains are hardy and very resilient especially when subjected to trying conditions.
+These qualities make this type of plant an ideal breeding prospect for indoor growers and outdoor growers, offering natural help from cannabis seeds to full-grown plants.
+They’re also available as a feminized seed, which is imperative for growing.
 Mold-resistant cannabis strains include:

 1. Thai Sativa

-Thai Sativa is a landrace strain that is hardy and takes rather long to grow, you may be waiting long into January to harvest.
+Thai Sativa is a landrace marijuana strain and seed that is hardy and takes rather long to grow.
+You may be waiting long into January for these cannabis seeds (which you can acquire from Barneys Farm) to harvest.

-Fortunately, this strain is mold resistant and can do well in humid environments.
-If you are patient enough this strain gives decent yield with large colas that are heavily resinous.
+Fortunately, this marijuana strain is mold resistant and can do well in humid environments.
+If you are patient enough for the flowering time, this strain gives decent yield with large colas with above average resin production.

 2. Afghan Kush

-This Indica landrace strain traces its roots back to the Hindu Kush Mountains where it originated from.
-Over time, the strain has been perfected to make it even better adapted to diverse climatic conditions.
+This Indica landrace strain and seed trace its roots back to the Hindu Kush Mountains from where it originated.
+Over time, Afghan Kush seeds have changed to make them even better adapted to diverse climatic conditions.
 Because it’s an Indica, this strain gives a heavy body hit that leaves users glued to the couch.

 Growers like it because it is highly mold resistant and requires little TLC to thrive.
-It’s also revered for its high resin content that results in potent buds.
+Growers also like this Kush for its high resin content that results in potent buds.

 3. Durban Poison

-Durban Poison is a 100% Sativa landrace strain that traces its roots to South Africa.
+Durban Poison is a 100% Sativa landrace strain that traces its cannabis seed roots to South Africa where it once thrived when grown outdoors.
 Many good qualities make this strain favorable for most growers.
-Other than being mold resistant cannabis strain, this strain matures in a short time and manages to give decent yields.
+Other than having mold resistance, this cultivar matures in a short time and manages to give decent yields.
 It has high resilience against elements of the weather and pests as well.
 Beginners will enjoy growing this strain.

 4. Colombian Gold

-Colombian Gold is a Sativa landrace strain that traces its roots back to the Santa Marta Mountains of Colombia.
+Colombian Gold is a Sativa landrace strain and delicious seed that traces its roots back to the Santa Marta Mountains of Colombia.
 Originating from this mountainous region, this strain can weather through molds and pests while still giving high yields.

 Mold Resistant Hybrid Strains

-Cannabis hybrid strains are created by breeding two or more cannabis strains.
+Cannabis hybrid strains come to life by breeding two or more cannabis strains, like Shining Silver Haze.
 Most hybrids will have a mix of Indica and Sativa genetics.
-Crossbreeding helps to create strong genetics by mixing favorable characteristics from different strains.
+Crossbreeding helps to create strong genetics by mixing favorable characteristics from different cultivars, resulting in pure hybrids and Sativa- or Indica-dominant hybrids.
 Here are several hybrid strains that are resistant to mold.

 A.M.S is the acronym for anti-mold-strain.
-It is the result of crossbreeding Swiss Sativa and Swiss Indica strains.
-The result is a strain that is hardy, durable and quite cerebral.
+A beautiful seed, it is the result of crossbreeding Swiss Sativa and Swiss Indica dominant strains.
+The result is a strain and seed that is hardy, durable, and quite cerebral.
 This strain does extremely well in both indoor and outdoor conditions without much effort from the grower.
-It is especially loved for its mold-resistant properties that give growers peace of mind especially during the critical flowering and storage periods.
+It is especially loved for its mold-resistant seed properties that give growers peace of mind, especially during the critical flowering and storage periods.

 6. Frisian Duck

 This is a cross between Frisian Dew and the Australian Duck Foot.
-The result is a strain that is resistant to pathogens as well as molds and mildew.
-This strain has been described as “an oddity” because of its appearance: the leaves are oddly shaped and resemble the webbed feet of a duck.
+The result is a seed and strain that offers resistance to pathogens as well as molds and powdery mildew.
+This strain is often described as “an oddity” because of its appearance: the leaves have an odd shape and resemble the webbed feet of a duck.

 7. 707 Truthband

-This California strain is legendary in many ways.
+This California strain and seed is legendary in many ways.
 It’s highly resinous, highly resilient to molds and pests, gives extremely high yields and packs a potent punch.
 Users consider it a mind-bender strain.

 Truthband does well both indoors and outdoors.
-Being a native it takes longer to mature indoors, but the yields are expected to be high.
+Being a native it takes longer to mature indoors, but the yields are usually on the high side.